Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount

-Savoca does not need tourist guides or maps, just relax, enjoy it, and breathe that historic air that it has.
+Savoca does not need tourist guides or maps, just relax, enjoy it, and breathe the historic air of this medieval village.

 The first stop on the main square of Savoca is the famous Vitelli Bar where Michael asks for the hand of Apollonia, the young greek woman he has fallen in love with.
 The bar is a museum itself.
-It retains the original door, the same curtains that had been there for more than 40 years ago.
-You must see it.
+It retains the original door and even the same curtains that were there for more than 40 years when The Godfather was filmed.
+It is the most popular location of Savoca.

 Inside, you can find numerous photographs and objects of the saga, such as the famous Luppara shotguns.

 The Vitelli Bar is not only the typical tourist site crowded with people attracted by the mysteries of the saga.
-We were surprised that they had high quality products at affordable prices.
+We were surprised with the high quality products at affordable prices that they offer inside.
 Basically it is the typical village bar, only with many more tourists.
 We highly recommend the “Granite di pistacchio” on its outside terrace.

 After the Vitelli Bar, up the steep main street, you can find the next obligatory stop for all lovers of the saga; The “Chiesa di San Nicolò”, where Michael and Apollonia get married, dance and celebrate their wedding.

 The rest of the town can be visited in an hour.
 Especially, I recommend you to go up to the “Chiesa di Santa Maria in Cielo Assunta”.

 Once there, you can enjoy incredible views with green mountains on one side, and the ionian sea at the background.